Abdullah-aldafas/Portfolio/stage 3/Stage3.md

 - Enforces referential integrity between farms, products, orders, and users.
 - Enables capacity checks via the `DailyCapacity` table to prevent overbooking.

+> See also `er-diagram.mmd` for a Mermaid ER diagram showing these tables, attributes, and relationships visually.

 ## Frontend Components (UI)

 - **Auth Pages**